-- A broad definition of health that goes beyond the absence of disease to address root cause issues in communities;
+- We believe that health goes beyond the absence of disease.
+We seek to address root cause issues in communities.

-- A collaborative, consensus-based approach to problem-solving that involves a diverse group of people from the community;
+- Use a collaborative, consensus-based approach to problem-solving that involves a diverse group of community members.

-- An assets approach that defines people and relationships based on their skills and abilities rather than their needs and deficits;
+- Take an asset approach that defines people and relationships based on their skills and abilities rather than their needs and deficits.

-- Addressing our challenging at a broad systems level rather than doing another short-term, low impact project;
+- Address challenges broadly at systems levels rather than doing short-term, low impact projects.

-- Realizing shared community values and projecting those values into a compelling vision of the future;
+- Our goal is to realize shared community values and project those values into a compelling vision of the future.

-We support community coalitions that work on issues which affect health and quality of life such as substance abuse prevention, youth development, youth health and wellbeing, HIV/AIDS Prevention, nutrition and physical activity promotion, and environmental change and improvement.
+Facilitating coalition development.
+This includes supporting community coalitions to improve health and quality of life in Malden (substance abuse prevention, youth development, youth health/wellbeing, HIV/AIDS prevention, nutrition/activity promotion, and environmental change and improvement).

 Since 2007, MCHI has collaborated with coalitions and task forces, Malden Public Schools, and local government agencies.
 This includes grant preparations to increase the capacity of local agencies to meet identified needs.
 Major efforts have also included leading a joint effort to better understand and address acculturation-related stress among Chinese Americans, and coordination of both the Malden-Everett HIV/AIDS Taskforce and the Wellbeing of Malden Youth Roundtable.